6 reasons why you aren’t enjoying motherhood, real and 100% unapologetic.

 In this age where child training is seen as taboo, where discipline is not considered necessary, you have a generation of parents who have lost control and it hurts to watch it happen.

-Now, don’t get me wrong I am not sitting here claiming to be a perfect mother, I currently have two children, the youngest two, who quite frankly, right now they are terrible! they won’t eat what I give them, they fight and bite each other and they won’t take ‘no’ for an answer.
+Now, don’t get me wrong I am not sitting here claiming to be a perfect mother, I currently have two children, the youngest two, who quite frankly, right now is terrible! they won’t eat what I give them, they fight and bite each other and they won’t take ‘no’ for an answer.

 I am sitting here, with my planner and in it is written all the things I need to correct in them, not to be a horrible mother, or because I wasn’t to create perfect children, but if I want to enjoy my time with them, and improve our family life, I need to take the situation and correct it.